 International Tax and Transactions

-We can also assist taxpayers in preparing and filing delinquent (or current) Report of Foreign Bank and Financial Account (FBAR) forms.
+We can also assist taxpayers in preparing and filing delinquent (or current) Report of Foreign Bank and Financial Account (FBAR) forms using the IRS’s delinquent FBAR submission procedures.
 A U.S. citizen or resident that has a financial interest in or signature authority over foreign financial accounts must file an FBAR if the aggregate value of all foreign financial accounts exceeds $10,000 at any time during the calendar year.

 As the global economy expands, more Colorado-based businesses find themselves doing business overseas.
 The options are numerous: outsourcing, manufacturing, distribution, technology transfers, joint ventures, and so forth.
 We continually stay abreast of global legal and tax developments that affect our clients and their businesses.
 We have advised clients and structured transactions involving: